nandstand/sample-site/reference/general.md

 - Bash for orchestration scripts
 - Slurm for batch job scheduler (most common, lots of reference available)
 - Data formats would include CSV, JSON, or NetCDF
-- YAML for config tables
+- YAML for config tables because that's what I've been using lately
 - Dev and prod servers (`caqrn-dev` and `caqrn-prod`), with automated processes running under a service account user (`caqrn`)
 - Devs would log in and do work on the dev server (login node)

 ## Source control

-- The project uses an internal GitLab server
+- The project uses an internal GitLab server, hosted by the university
 - Development branch: `develop`
 - Production branch: `main`
 - The project config tables are in their own repo